enrollment

 Kim Myrick

-Kim Myrick joined RNL in February 2012 and currently serves as vice president and consultant for enrollment management.
-With more than 25 years of direct experience in admission, financial aid, staff development, retention, website development, event...
+Dr. Kim Myrick joined RNL in February 2012 and currently serves as vice president and senior consultant.
+With more than 25 years of direct experience in admission, financial aid, staff development, retention, website development, and institutional...

 Read more about Kim's experience and expertise